Welcome to today's edition of the Rush 24-7 podcast.

 It eliminates Chris Christie.

-Speaking of which, did I put this.
+Speaking of which, did I put this?

 Do you know Christie's got a new pack?

-Have you seen the acronym of Christie's New Pack?
+Have you seen the acronym of Christie's new pack?

-Oh, come on, why didn't I put this at the top?
+Why didn't I put this at the top?

-Well, I let me find it.
+Well, let me find it.

 I should have put it at the top.

-I just didn't think I was gonna be talking about it at the top, but his his his new pack, I don't even know the name of it, but the the acronym is LFM.
+But his new PAC, I don't even know the name of it, but the acronym is LFM.

 Back to Romney.